 Our Evening Lectures Online are scheduled for Saturday evenings, once every two months.
 They will be on a wide variety of subjects – many of which are not necessarily associated with other material being presented through our curriculum – and will be presented by both regular and visiting speakers.
 For details of future events, please see below.
 All Evening Lectures Online will be available on the Zoom platform and can be accessed by clicking here or on the image below.
 All are welcome.

-Please join us for this Saturday evening lecture as John Griffiths tell the story of ‘the most dangerous man in England’ in the sixth of our Evening Lectures Online.
+Please join us for this Saturday evening lecture as Steve Whitehead tells the story of ‘King Herod’ in the next of our Evening Lectures Online.